-At this time, Ms. Bedford is only accepting cases in which a recent Board of Veteran Appeals decision has been issued.
+At this time, Mrs. Bedford-Rank is only accepting cases in which a recent Board of Veteran Appeals decision has been issued.
 This means that within a 1-year period you have received a Board decision on the issue(s) you would like to appeal.

 What does this mean?

 For example, in a standard hearing loss case, the VA rating chart for rating percentages is written in such a way that there must be significant hearing loss traceable to active service for a service connection rating to be granted.
 Let's use the example in a case where VA grants a 10% service connection for bilateral hearing loss, with an effective date of 2 years earlier, the resulting retroactive award for this claim may only be $2400.
 This retroactive award would be paid in one lump sum, but the veteran would continue to receive monthly payments (conceivably for life) of approximately $110.

 In this example, Ms. Bedford's 20% fee for work on this bilateral hearing loss claim would be a one-time payment of $480 that VA would take from the $2400 retroactive award.

 What about if the claim continues to be denied by the VA regional office?